Why Juneteenth Should Matter to LGBTQ+ Christians

 The Emancipation Proclamation of 1863 freed enslaved people in Confederate states, but it did not immediately end slavery in places such as Texas that remained under Confederate control.
 Two and a half years later, on June 19, 1865, Union troops led by Maj.
 Gen. Gordon Granger arrived in Galveston, Tex., and announced that more than 250,000 enslaved Black people in the state were free.
 (Nationwide emancipation would come only with the ratification of the 13th Amendment later that year.)

-While slavery was outlawed, our despicable behavior towards the Black community has gone on and on.
-Juneteenth is a day of reflection, celebration, and recognition that the long struggle for freedom and equality continues.
+Yet while slavery has long been outlawed, our despicable behavior toward the Black community has gone on and on.
+So Juneteenth is rightly a day of reflection, celebration and recognition that the long struggle for freedom and equality continues.

-While the fight for LGBTQ+ rights and racial justice are distinct in many ways, they are deeply interconnected.
-Both movements strive toward a common goal of dignity, equality, and respect for all individuals, regardless of their background.
-The spirit of Juneteenth aligns with the principles of liberation and justice that underpin the LGBTQ+ equality movement.
+While the twin fights for LGBTQ+ rights and racial justice are distinct in many ways, they are deeply interconnected.
+Both movements strive toward a common goal of dignity, equality and respect for all individuals, regardless of their background.
+In particular, the spirit of Juneteenth aligns with the principles of liberation and justice that underpin the LGBTQ+ equality movement.
 By acknowledging Juneteenth, we acknowledge the shared values that bind us together in our quest for a more just society.

 Honoring Juneteenth is not just about recognizing a historical event; it’s about committing to the ongoing fight for justice and equality.
 We as the full LGBTQ+ community can celebrate and support Juneteenth as follows:

-• Educate Ourselves and Others: Learn about the history and significance of Juneteenth.
-Share this knowledge with friends and family and within our communities.
-Do more than lip service for gaining this knowledge.
-And take it as a homework assignment; don’t ask Black people to teach you.
+• Educate ourselves and others: Learn about the history and significance of Juneteenth.
+Share this knowledge with friends and family, and within our communities.
+Perform more than lip service for gaining this knowledge.
+And take it as a homework assignment — don’t ask Black people to teach you.
 It’s not their job to do your work.

-• Support Black-Owned Businesses: Use this day to support Black entrepreneurs and businesses, contributing to economic empowerment.
-By the way, if you are white, don’t brag about it, just do it!
+• Support Black-owned businesses: Use this day to support Black entrepreneurs and businesses, contributing to economic empowerment.
+And please don’t brag about it.
+Just do it.

-• Participate in Events: Many cities and communities hold Juneteenth celebrations, including parades, festivals, and educational events.
+• Participate in events: Many cities and communities hold Juneteenth celebrations, including parades, festivals and educational events.
 Participating in these events shows solidarity and support.
-Again, if you are white, no big announcements of “Here I am!
-Look at me supporting the Black community.”
+Again, don’t make it about you.
 Just show up.
+Your presence says more than your words ever could.

-• Donate and Volunteer: Support organizations that are working toward racial justice and equality through donations or volunteer work.
+• Donate and volunteer: Support organizations that are working toward racial justice and equality by donating or volunteering.

-Juneteenth, like Pride, is a reminder of how far we’ve come and how far we still need to go in the fight for true equality.
+Like Pride, Juneteenth is a reminder of how far we’ve come and how far we still need to go in the fight for true equality.

 For the LGBTQ+ community and our allies, this holiday provides an opportunity to stand in solidarity with our Black brothers and sisters, recognizing that their fight is our fight, too.